jcbelanger/OctoPrint-WebNotifications/README.md

 # OctoPrint-WebNotifications

 This plugin provides HTML5 Web Push Notifications for OctoPrint completed jobs.
 This allows you to recieve web push notifications where Web Push Notifications are implemented, see [browser support for Push API](https://caniuse.com/#feat=push-api).
 Android and most desktop browsers implement this service, while notably iPhone does not yet support it.
 However, [progress is being made](https://webkit.org/status/#specification-service-workers) and when completed, this plugin should work there as well.

+The advantage of HTML5 Web Push Notifications is no 3rd party service needs to be installed on your device to recieve push notifications!
+However, you may need to configure your OctoPrint instance to be served from a **secure origin** if it is not already.
+See below for details.

 ## Setup